vdesabou/kafka-docker-playground/connect/connect-github-source/README.md

 Simply run:

 ```
-$ playground run -f github-source<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path> <CONNECTOR_GITHUB_ACCESS_TOKEN>
+$ just use <playground run> command and search for github-source<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path> .sh in this folder
 ```

 Note: you can also export these values as environment variable